SoftwareAG/c8y-docs/src/documents/guides/concepts/introduction.html.md

 More conceptual information can be found in the following sections of the concept's guide:

-* The general technical concepts behind Cumulocity are described in [Cumulocity's domain model](/guides/concepts-guide/domain-model).
+* The general technical concepts behind Cumulocity are described in [Cumulocity's domain model](/guides/concepts/domain-model).
-* Concepts related to interfacing devices and other IT systems with Cumulocity are described in [Interfacing devices](/guides/concepts-guide/interfacing-devices).
+* Concepts related to interfacing devices and other IT systems with Cumulocity are described in [Interfacing devices](/guides/concepts/interfacing-devices).
-* Customization concepts of Cumulocity are described in [Real-time processing in Cumulocity](/guides/concepts-guide/real-time-processing) and [Hosting applications](/guides/concepts-guide/hosting).
+* Customization concepts of Cumulocity are described in [Real-time processing in](/guides/concepts/realtime) and [Developing  applications](/guides/concepts/applications).
-* Security concepts are described in [Securing M2M applications](/guides/concepts-guide/securing-m2m-applications).
+* Security concepts are described in [Security aspects](/guides/concepts/security).